daserzw/fedoidc/doc/howto/multifederation.md

 ## Entities
 * `RP`.
 A Relying Party.
 * `OP`.
 A OpenID Provider.
-* `SS_FA`.
-The Signing Service for Federation A (`FA`).
+* `MSS_FA`.
+The Metadata Signing Service for Federation A (`FA`).
-* `SS_FB`.
-The Signing Service for Federation B (`FB`).
+* `MSS_FB`.
+The Metadata Signing Service for Federation B (`FB`).
-* `SS_FE`.
-The Signing Service for the EduGAIN federation (`FE`).
+* `MSS_FE`.
+The Metadata Signing Service for the EduGAIN federation (`FE`).

 ## The Signing Service
 The Signing Service is a key part of the architecture.
 Each federation MUST deploy one.
-A Signing Service (SS) has control over the private part of the Federation Key.
-Entities (RP/OP/SS) can enrol to become part of the federation.
-The SS gets access to the public parts of the signing_key of the enrolled entities and use them to generate signed MS for them.
+A Metadata Signing Service (MSS) has control over the private part of the Federation Key.
+Entities (RP/OP/MSS) can enrol to become part of the federation.
+The MSS gets access to the public parts of the signing_key of the enrolled entities and use them to generate signed Metadata Statement (`MS`) for them.

-The SS MUST be notified every time the `RP` does key rotation of its signing keys.
+The MSS MUST be notified every time the `RP` does key rotation of its signing keys.

-A SS has the following API calls available:
+A MSS has the following API calls available:
 * `/getms/{entity}`.
 Returns a signed JWT containing a collection of signed MS for `entity`.
 This collection is a JSON object whose keys are federation IDs and the values are the corresponding signed MS.
 * `/getms/{entity}/{FO}`.
 Returns the signed MS for `entity` in the federation `FO`.

 ## Sequence of steps
 Note: processes are described as if they were always performed in a reactive way.
 Caches and proactive behaviour MUST be in-place to avoid delays in the processes.

 1. `RP` enrols to become part of `FA`.
-This process is out of the scope of this document, but as a result, `SS_FA` gets access to the public parts of `RP`'s signing key.
+This process is out of the scope of this document, but as a result, `MSS_FA` gets access to the public parts of `RP`'s signing key.
-1. Once this has been completed, `RP` decides to retrieve its signed MS from `SS_FA`.
+1. Once this has been completed, `RP` decides to retrieve its signed MS from `MSS_FA`.
-    1. `RP` sends a query to `SS_FA` API to get the collection of signed MS (https://SS_FA/getms/RP).
+    1. `RP` sends a query to `MSS_FA` API to get the collection of signed MS (https://MSS_FA/getms/RP).
-    1. `SS_FA` generates and/or gets its own signed MSs first.
+    1. `MSS_FA` generates and/or gets its own signed MSs first.
 Note that these are not specific to the requesting `RP`, and will be used for any other RP member of `FA` if cached.
 A Signing Service will always have a self-signed MS. Additionally, it will have a signed MS per any superior Signing Service (federation) it has enrolled into.
 In this example, only the self-signed one is available.
         ```
         {
-            "FA": JWT signed by SS_FA {
+            "FA": JWT signed by MSS_FA {
-                "signing_keys": "SS_FA_key",
+                "signing_keys": "MSS_FA_key",
             }
         }
         ```
-    1. For each one of `SS_FA` signed MS, `SS_FA` generates a corresponding signed MS for  `RP`, consisting of the public parts of `RP`'s signing_key, any additional claim `SS_FA` wants to introduce, and `SS_FA`'s signed MS as the `metadata_statements` claim.
+    1. For each one of `MSS_FA` signed MS, `MSS_FA` generates a corresponding signed MS for  `RP`, consisting of the public parts of `RP`'s signing_key, any additional claim `MSS_FA` wants to introduce, and `MSS_FA`'s signed MS as the `metadata_statements` claim.
 The collection of signed MS are packed into a JSON object keyed by federation name.
 Finally, the response to the `RP` consists of a signed JWT of such JSON object:
         ```
-        JWT signed by SS_FA {
+        JWT signed by MSS_FA {
-            "FA": JWT signed by SS_FA {
+            "FA": JWT signed by MSS_FA {
                 "signing_keys": "RP_key",
-                SS_FA introduced claims,
+                MSS_FA introduced claims,
                 "metadata_statements": {
-                    "FA": JWT signed by SS_FA {
+                    "FA": JWT signed by MSS_FA {
-                        "signing_keys": "SS_FA_key",
+                        "signing_keys": "MSS_FA_key",
                     }
                 }
             }
         }
         ```
     1. `RP` verifies the response and learns the supported federations: `FA`
-1. In a similar way, `OP` enrols to become part of `FB` and gets its signed MS from `SS_FB` (https://SS_FB/getms/OP).
+1. In a similar way, `OP` enrols to become part of `FB` and gets its signed MS from `MSS_FB` (https://MSS_FB/getms/OP).
     ```
-    JWT signed by SS_FB {
+    JWT signed by MSS_FB {
-        "FB": JWT signed by SS_FB {
+        "FB": JWT signed by MSS_FB {
             "signing_keys": "OP_key",
-            SS_FB introduced claims,
+            MSS_FB introduced claims,
             "metadata_statements": {
-                "FB": JWT signed by SS_FB {
+                "FB": JWT signed by MSS_FB {
-                    "signing_keys": "SS_FB_key",
+                    "signing_keys": "MSS_FB_key",
                 }
             }
         }